impostorsguides/impostorsguides.github.io/rbenv/part-2/2-x-content.md

 This test is a bit unexpected for me, since I would have assumed the only logic needed for this command would be related to trimming whitespace and extraneous characters or lines.
 The only way I would expect a string like ".." to cause directory traversal in this case is if `version-file-read` takes the input argument and attempts to pass it to a command like `cd`.
 I decide to look up the issue and/or commit which introduced this test.

-I find [this issue](https://github.com/rbenv/rbenv/issues/977) in the Github history, which describes a security vulnerability reported by another contributor.
+I find [this issue](https://github.com/rbenv/rbenv/issues/977){:target="_blank" rel="noopener"} in the Github history, which describes a security vulnerability reported by another contributor.
 It looks like an earlier version of RBENV included the possibility of using a version of Ruby other than that intended by the user, if a malicious person was somehow able to modify the victim's RBENV version file.
 A description of the vulnerability from the issue:

 <p style="text-align: center">
   <img src="/assets/images/screenshot-17mar23-1055am.png" width="70%" style="border: 1px solid black; padding: 0.5em">